Fix OpenClaw Telegram Errors: 401, Silent Bots, and Pairing Failures

 Generate a new token in BotFather and update your config again.
 The old token is permanently dead.

 The allowFrom setting controls who can talk to your bot.
-I spent an hour debugging this once because I used a username instead of a user ID.
+I wasted an hour on this because I kept using @jerry instead of my numeric user ID.
+The bot would start fine, see my messages in the logs, but never reply.

 - Username:

-@jerry(optional, user can change it) - User ID:
+@jerry(optional, you can change it anytime) - User ID:

 Send /start to @userinfobot on Telegram.
 It replies with your user ID immediately.